gem5/website/_pages/governance.md

 The [gem5 GitHub issue tracker](https://github.com/gem5/gem5/issues) lists known bugs, feature and improvement suggestions.
 Those wishing to work on gem5 may browse issues and request assignment to the tasks they believe they can undertake.
 Users of all types are encouraged to open their own bug reports or put forward improvement suggestions.
-While contributions to gem5 may be made without first being logged in our GitHub issue tracker, that remains the project’s primary method of prioritizing and managing work items for upcoming releases.
+While contributions to gem5 may be made without first being logged in our GitHub issue tracker, that remains the project's primary method of prioritizing and managing work items for upcoming releases.

 ---
 ## Roles And Responsibilities